InfusionBot/Welcome-Bot/README.md

 ### Reliable and High Quality

 With our revolutionary infrastructure implementation, we’re proud to achieve absolute 99.9% uptime!.
-This means that Welcome-Bot will always be online, and ready to relay messages between your server staff and users!
+This means that InfusionBot will always be online, and ready to relay messages between your server staff and users!

 ### Multi-purpose